last72/csg2431at1st/README.md

 # Problems
 * in php/newmovieregiresult.php, I couldn't put result to database as we changed the connection code to func/dbconnedtion.php I just addedd
 ```
-@ $db = new mysqli('localhost', 'root', '', 'movietalkat1');
+@ $db = new mysqli('localhost', 'root', 't00r', 'movietalkat1');
 ```
 as temporary solution.

-# Regarding to Assessement
+# Regarding to Assessement, Requirements
 * Hasing and securing password is extra mark in assessment. not required though.
-* grap avarage birth year from database and suggest as recommendation.
+* ~~grap avarage birth year from database and suggest as recommendation.~~
-* Dropdown list for countries
+* ~~Dropdown list for countries~~
-* the access level need to be check in every webpage.
-Like delete function need to be activated only to admin even if they type in get variables in url.
+* ~~the access level need to be check in every webpage.
+Like delete function need to be activated only to admin even if they type in get variables in url.~~
-* Even if they don't have link to function or page, they can still directly access to it.
+* ~~Even if they don't have link to function or page, they can still directly access to it.~~
+* SQL injection protection.

 # Solved issues
 * $del_query = 'DELETE FROM users WHERE username = \''.$_GET['del_id'].'\'';